Te Tai Haruru

-Te Tai Haruru currently consists of Khylee Quince, Claire Charters and Natalie Coates.
+Te Tai Haruru currently consists of Claire Charters, Andrew Erueti, Amokura Kawharu and Fleur Te Aho.
 We research and teach in a number of specialised areas, including Māori custom law, criminal law, environmental law, jurisprudence, international and constitutional law as it relates to Te Tiriti o Waitangi and comparative indigenous rights law.

 We are committed to the development and analysis of the law in ways which support and affirm Māori cultural and legal frameworks and Māori aspirations for tino rangatiratanga, recognised by article 2 of Te Tiriti o Waitangi.
 We undertake research and publish our work to demonstrate a commitment to recovering our histories, reclaiming our land and resources and restoring justice.
 We are guided in our research and teaching by the wisdom of our tupuna, our collective rights and responsibilties as hapu and iwi members, and our obligations to our land and environment.

 Te Tai Haruru was established in 1994 by Dr Nin Tomas (Tai Tokerau Confederation of iwi) and Andrea Tunks (Whakatohea, Te Whānau a Apanui).
 Past members of Te Tai Haruru include Kerensa Johnston (Ngaruahinerangi, Te Atiawa) Shane Heremaia (Ngati Tuwharetoa, Te Arawa) and Valmaine Toki (Nga Puhi, Ngati Wai and Ngati Rehua).